-Dr Rebakah Howes is Senior Lecturer in Education (Modern Liberal Arts).
-Rebekah’s areas of expertise are the liberal arts tradition with particular reference to the question of first principles alongside the philosophical question of education in the work of Hegel, Adorno, Gillian Rose, Rowan Williams and Nigel Tubbs.
-She also teaches on music and philosophy, the philosophical identity of the teacher and the nature of the diabolical in modern social relations.
+Rebekah’s areas of expertise include the liberal arts tradition with particular reference to the question of first principles alongside the philosophical question of education in the work of Hegel, Adorno, Gillian Rose, Rowan Williams and Nigel Tubbs.
+She also teaches on music and philosophy, on the philosophical identity of the teacher and on the nature of education in and for modern social and political relations.
 She works across a range of the arts, including literature, art, poetry and music.

 Areas of expertise

 - Howes, R. 'The philosophical voice of Leonard Cohen' in Spirituality and Desire in Leonard Cohen's Songs and Poems, Newcastle upon Tyne, Cambridge Scholars Publishing, 2017

 - Howes, R. 'Mis(re)cognition of God and man: the educational philosophy and politics of Gillian Rose' in Misrecognitions: Gillian Rose and the Task of Political Theology ed.
 Joshua Davis, Wipf and Stock, forthcoming.

 - Howes, R. (2017) 'Mind the gap: Hegel, faith and politics in the modern world' given at ACTC 23rd Annual conference in Dallas

 - Howes, R. (2016) 'That which produces the general good is always terrible' (Saint-Just): Aporetic Education in Victor Hugo’s Ninety-Three' given at ACTC 23rd Annual conference

 - Howes,R. (2014)The bordlerand voice of Leonard Cohen given at the Visions from the Tower of Song conference, University of Winchester November 2014